zsobin/BaseWebApp/README.md

 ```

 ### Phase 2 - Continue to work off of ‘Hello World’

-  - **Option 1**- Personal website - this is the easier option, using only HTML and CSS.
+  - [Option 1 - Personal website](https://github.com/zsobin/PersonalWebApp): This is the easier option, using only HTML and CSS.
-  - **Option 2**- Incorporate database - this is more challenging, and only recommended for attendees who are familiar with HTML, CSS and a little bit of javascript.
+  - [Option 2 - Incorporate database](https://github.com/zsobin/DatabaseWebApp): this is more challenging, and only recommended for attendees who are familiar with HTML, CSS and a little bit of javascript.

 	Step-by-step instructions for these can be found in the repo READMEs.